 Jennifer's background in in solid state inorganic chemistry and she teaches various aspects of inorganic and physical chemistry on the undergraduate and postgraduate degrees programmes.
-Her research is based predominately into microporous materials, such as zeolites, titanium silicates and metal phosphates.
+Her research is based predominately into microporous materials, such as zeolites, metal substituted silicates.
 She is interested in all aspects of their chemistry such as their synthesis, structure and uses.

+Jennifer teaching many different aspects of inorganic and physical chemistry across all year of the undergraduate chemistry programmes.
+Topics include Structure & Bonding in inorganic chemistry.
+X-ray diffraction, Chemistry of the s and p block elements, Introductory d-block chemistry, Advanced structural techniques, Group theory and Advanced Materials Chemistry.
+She is the Course Leader for the undergraduate BSc(Hons) and MChem Chemistry programmes.
 Research interests lie in the area of solid state chemistry and particularly in the relationship between the structure of a material and it’s properties.
-Main interests lie in materials such as zeolites and phosphates and techniques such as powder X-ray diffraction in the laboratory and at synchrotron sources such as the Diamond Light Source.
+Main interests lie in materials such as zeolites, metal-organic frameworks and metal silicates, and also techniques such as powder X-ray diffraction in the laboratory and at synchrotron sources such as the Diamond Light Source.
+These materials have applications in industry, predominately in the treatment of nuclear and pharmaceutical waste.
 Dr Readman is also interested in diffuse scattering, electron microscopy, X-ray fluorescence spectroscopy and solid state NMR.